aschmiedeke/gbtdocs/docs/tutorials/kfpa_nh3_mapping_tutorial.rst

    'RAMPS_W51.raw.vegas' is a select data set of 'AGBT16A_353_39', which is much too large for the purposes of this example.

-TO work with the data, it  must now be copied to your working directory.
+To work with the data, it  must now be copied to your working directory.
 There are multiple methods to complete this task.
 Choose the method that works best for your case.
 Two such methods include:

 .. tab-set::